apx

 • Code Quality - Check project code for errors

-• Component Management - Search and add UI components
+• Component Management - Search and add UI components (with scoring boost for project-configured registries)

 • SDK Documentation - Search Databricks SDK documentation